flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

     ...

-### Connecting a port from a namespace to br-int
+### Connecting a Port from a Namespace to br-int

-Lastly, I want spend some time discussing the various ways that namespaces can scope OVS ports and how OVN can map a logical port to an OVS port on any given compute node (aka chassis).
+Lastly, I want spend some time discussing the various ways that namespaces can scope OVS ports and how OVN can map a logical port to an OVS port on any given compute node (chassis).

 First, read [this page][ovsPortNs] to see the variations on how this is accomplished.
 Next, look at the script **[create-ns-port.sh][]**.
 After creating an [internal][usingOvsInternal]